Burke County, Georgia: Politics

 Burke County was traditionally a swing county in federal politics, voting for the winner in every presidential election from 1984 and 2012 except 2000 (when Republican George W. Bush won the presidency while losing the county to Democrat Al Gore).
-However, the county has not voted for a winning candidate since; it supported Democrat Hillary Clinton in 2016 and Republican Donald Trump in 2020, despite both candidates losing the state of Georgia and the electoral college.
+More recently, the county has developed a slight Republican lean, voting for Republican Donald Trump in 2024 by a comfortable margin.